ciroque/the-dagwood/docs/demo/src/04-wasm-integration.md

 ## What's Next?

-In our final demo, we'll explore a **complex multi-backend workflow** that combines everything we've learned:
+In the final demo, the exploration moves to a **complex multi-backend workflow** that combines everything learned:
 - Multiple execution strategies
 - Mixed local and WASM processors
 - Advanced error handling